KCPO-LD: History

-KCPO-LP signed on the air for the first time in 1999 as a UPN and Bloomberg affiliate for Sioux Falls, South Dakota.
-In 2004, KCPO-LP launched a semi-satellite with the call letters KCPL-LP (channel 52) in Rapid City.
+KCPO-LP signed on the air for the first time on March 12, 1999, as a UPN and Bloomberg affiliate for the Sioux Falls market.
+In 2004, KCPO-LP launched a semi-satellite with the call sign KCPL-LP (channel 52) in Rapid City.

 KCPO was affiliated with UPN until CBS affiliate KELO-TV (channel 11) launched its UPN-affiliated "UTV" digital subchannel in January 2004.
 KCPL was affiliated with UPN until the network stopped operations in 2006, while simulcasting KCPO outside of network programming.
 After 2006, KCPL operated as an independent station fully simulcasting KCPO.

 A third sister station, KCPM (channel 27), located in Grand Forks, North Dakota, was affiliated with MyNetworkTV, and was also a former UPN affiliate since its launch in 2003.
 It simulcast much of KCPO's programming when not airing network material, but aired separate commercials, station identifications and sometimes different syndicated programming due to Federal Communications Commission (FCC) market regulations.
 KCPM's license was canceled on March 9, 2020, for failure to transmit from authorized facilities for the past 12 months.

 KCPL-LP's license was canceled by the FCC on March 12, 2013, while KCPO-LP was briefly off the air and its license was planned to be canceled on March 12, 2014, but was renewed.